raifef/2026-NVIDIA/Raifef/AI_REPORT.md

 * **Scalar vs batch correctness**

-*Check labs_energy_batch(pop, use_gpu=False) matches labs_energy(bits) for each item in the batch.
-If GPU is available, also check labs_energy_batch(pop, use_gpu=True) matches scalar results exactly.
+*Check labs_energy_batch(use_gpu=False) matches labs_energy(bits) for each item in the batch.
+If GPU is available, also check labs_energy_batch(use_gpu=True) matches scalar results exactly.

-*Why: Most AI errors happen when “optimizing” loops into vectorized kernels, especially with dtype conversions and indexing.
+*Why: Most AI errors happen when optimising loops into vectorized kernels, especially with dtype conversions and indexing, and I have encountered these errors before in previous prjects.

 * **Search convergence sanity**